shelbynelson/summer-internship/hurwitz-lab-theme-r/Hurwitz-Theme.md

 ## All Code Needed to Use the Theme

 The following code block includes all of the code you would need to be able to use the Hurwitz colors, theme, and font.
-Sidenote: `loadfonts(device = 'win')` is to load the fonts onto a windows device.
+Sidenote: `loadfonts(device = 'win')` loads the fonts onto a windows device.

      library(tidyverse)
      library(extrafont)